 Student Success Strategies

-In this course, students will be introduced to the multifaceted aspects of the Canadian fashion retailing industry, including types of retailers, retail organization, fashion consumers, merchandise management and retail promotion.
-Each of these topics will be further explored in courses taken later in the program.
+In this course, students are introduced to the multifaceted aspects of the Canadian fashion retailing industry, including types of retailers, retail organizations, fashion consumers, merchandise management and retail promotion.

 Colour & Design

 Understanding colour and design principles through exploration and application across media, visual, and applied design genres.
 This course will introduce students to the fundamental principles of colour theory through design, such as layout, composition, balance, colour science as well as a diverse range of colour theories, and how to employ them creatively.
 These concepts will be reinforced through specific practical exercises, and activities that will serve to d...

 Through this 'hands-on' course, the student will learn the fundamentals of design, advanced features and tips to prepare images for digital output and print.
 By the end of this course, the student will be able to create, modify, and enhance sophisticated images using raster editing tools and features; craft special effects; work in 3D space; and prepare files for export to various applications in web, mobile, print, and manufacturing.

 In this course students will learn the basic Adobe Illustrator concepts and tools necessary to begin now and further develop in later courses technical packages in fashion such as technical drawings, retail floor plans, promotional materials, catalogues.

 Sustainable fashion is becoming integral to fashion design philosophies, technologies, and trends in manageable sustainability.
 The fashion industry has recognized that being socially responsible should minimize the human impact on the environment and people.
 In this course, students conduct market research examining political, economic, social, and technological sustainability issues using PESTLE analytical techniques.